The Era of Personalized Cancer Therapeutics

 The potential of harnessing the immune system to target RAS also holds promise.
 T-cells are white blood cells that are a key component of our immune system.
 They can target and kill specific cell types, whether these are cells infected with an invading microorganism such as a virus, or cancerous cells.
 However, tumor cells also possess the ability to evade and even suppress the immune system.
 Therefore, strategies to overcome the cancer’s suppression of the immune system and direct it towards killing tumor cells are promising and exciting areas of research.
 One immunotherapeutic strategy being explored is adoptive T-cell transfer.
 This technique involves isolating naturally-occurring T-cells from the patient.
 These cells can recognize the patient´s specific RAS mutation.
 They can be isolated and expanded to millions in the lab.
 The cells are then infused back into the patient (23, 24).
 While this strategy has shown promise in clinical trials, further development of this technique is needed to improve response rates, prevent disease recurrence and T-cell manufacturing capabilities.

 This is an exciting time, not only for the field of RAS-targeted therapies, but for cancer care in general.
 With personalized cancer medicine increasingly forming a part of routine care, there is hope for improving both patient outcomes by targeting the specific vulnerabilities of a patient’s tumor, and bettering quality of life by reducing the debilitating side effects associated with traditional chemotherapies.
-The continuing advances in genomic sequencing capabilities, ‘big data’ computational analysis, artificial intelligence, and biotechnological advances are driving innovation and the development of more personalized cancer therapeutics which caters to a wide range of cancers.
+The continuing advances in genomic sequencing capabilities, ‘big data’ computational analysis, artificial intelligence, and biotechnological advances are driving innovation and the development of more personalized cancer therapeutics for many different types of cancer.
 This personalization offers great hope for cancer patients who will have the chance to receive more effective treatments with less side-effects.

 - Search for clinical trials in the UK by disease, drug name, and postcode: https://bepartofresearch.nihr.ac.uk/